top of page

 This is a nice pool for swimming and picnicking.
 There are many shaded picnic benches around the pool.
 At a depth up to about one-third of an adult male chest, the pool is OK for adult swimming.
 No footwear is needed.
 There are rock steps for entering and exiting the pool, although their location is not obvious.
 This site can get quite crowded on weekends and holidays.

-Although in Park Hama’ayanot, this pool is quite a distance from the main entrance.
-Access is by a golf cart or by car from a road off Route 669.
-Directions: enter "Ein Muda" into Waze and click on "Parking Ein Muda (Spring).”
-From the parking area to the pool is a walk of 0.65 Km/10 minutes.
+Although part of Park Hama’ayanot, this pool is quite a distance from its main entrance.
+Access is by a golf cart from the Visitor Center or by car from a road off Route 669.
+Directions: Enter "Ein Muda" into Waze and click on "Parking Ein Muda (Spring).”
+It is a walk of 0.65 Km/10 minutes from the parking area to the pool.

 Ein Muda.jpeg